yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 How to know if it's the correct thing to wait and bet on?
 Two simple questions:

 1. Does it bring intrinsic value to "human-oriented" society?
-(Economics is just a web of multi-step transaction of human values)
+(Economics is just a web of multi-step transaction of human values, further away, the more abstraction and fuzziness)

 2. Is it hard and the technology to do it required is frontier?
 (Transactions reward comparative advantage)